What to Expect

 - Fetal MRI

-- A detailed ultrasound that focuses on the intrauterine growth and development of the fetal heart and vessels.
+- This is a detailed ultrasound that focuses on the intrauterine growth and development of the fetal heart and vessels.
 This test can be done to rule out any fetal anomalies or abnormal fetal heart rhythms.

-- A diagnostic test where a sample of amniotic fluid is drawn out of the uterus and sent for genetic analysis.
+- Amniocentesis is a diagnostic test where a sample of amniotic fluid is drawn out of the uterus and sent for genetic analysis.
 This test can tell us if the baby has specific genetic diseases or abnormalities.

 - The FCI team will meet as a group to discuss your case: the prognosis, any uncertainties, and recommendations for the pregnancy and delivery.